main navigation menu miga logo

 Project Description

 This summary is for potential MIGA guarantees to be issued to the European Bank for Reconstruction and Development (EBRD) to support trade transactions conducted through State-Owned Banks (SOBs) in emerging markets and developing economies (EMDEs).
 MIGA would issue Trade Finance Guarantees (TFG) for up to US$200 million over a period of up to 6 years (with an initial 3-year term), against the risk of non-payment by SOBs to EBRD with respect to EBRD guarantees issued under its Trade Facilitation Programme (TFP).
-The first TFG under this facility would be for up to $10 million for Ukrainian SOBs.
 The partnership between MIGA and EBRD was Board approved on December 22, 2022.

 MIGA considers the issuance of TFGs to the following SOBs: